The DeanBeat: Sony beats Microsoft with games as the console wars renew

 For now, the console war is a very civil battle, with good behavior on both sides.
 Microsoft congratulated Sony on its launch, and Sony did the same.
 We’re in the stage where everybody wins, especially gamers, and the rising tide lifts all boats (except for the retailers, who can’t seem to get the launch right).

 Game consoles on both sides are going to spread a lot of joy soon.
-Phil Spencer, head of Xbox, didn’t release details on how many consoles Microsoft shipped on its launch day on November 10.
+Xbox boss Phil Spencer didn’t release details on how many consoles Microsoft shipped on its launch day on November 10.
 But he tweeted his satisfaction with the records the company broke.

 Thank you for supporting the largest launch in Xbox history.
 In 24 hrs more new consoles sold, in more countries, than ever before.
 We’re working with retail to resupply as quickly as possible.
 You continue to show us the connective power of play is more important than ever.